Homeschooling Basics- Putting it all Together!

 No plan is worth a thing without your willingness to implement it.
 Chart your course, headed True North, and then engage with passion and perseverance.

 If you enjoyed this post on homeschooling basics be sure to check out our Homeschooling 101 post as well!
+Not sure how to manage all of the online options?
+Check out Online learning: A Homeschool Primer!

 Everyone decides to homeschool for different reasons, but I want to share with you our top three reasons to homeschool.